second-state/meetups/README.md

 ## Open Source AI Infra Meetup Beijing on 07/08/2023

-> This meetup has got 200+ in-person and online attendees, sponsored by CNCF and organized by Second State with the help of ByteDance.
+> This meetup has got 200+ in-person and online attendees, sponsored by CNCF and organized by Second State/ WasmEdge.
 Book-gifts from 人民邮电出版社。

 | Topics                                                         | Speakers                    | Slides | Recorded videos |